srschnitz/Healthcare-SQL-Diagnostics-project-fun/README.md

 Tie queries to outcomes like billing integrity and patient throughput Lay groundwork for future modeling (e.g., classification, anomaly detection) Schema summaries and query modules coming

+Due to GitHub’s file size limits, the full Medicare dataset is analyzed within the notebook.
+A reduced sample or aggregated view may be uploaded later.
+All semantic cleaning, clustering, and visualizations are documented in the notebook.
+Notebook coming soon!